fbpx

 Be transparent about your brand’s data collection.
 Define your data usage privacy and publish it for all concerned; your communication should indicate how data is used and who can access collected data.

 How data is accessed should be specified, as well as how it cannot be utilized.
 Brands also need to provide a privacy policy for the customers on their websites.
 The brand’s privacy policy must articulate how the company collects and stores data, together with how it is used.
 Brands should provide information about how they protect and secure data.
+If you need to create your policy, check out this privacy policy template, it will be very helpful!
 Whenever you upgrade your data security or make changes, make it a point to inform your clients.

 2. Create a Data Protection and Cybersecurity Infrastructure